-Note: The attributes and the value recommendations listed are in support of the examples used in this guide.
+Note: The attributes and the various value recommendations listed in this guide are in support of the examples used in this guide.
 If you are using the resources in a different manner, you must evaluate whether these recommendations and use of meta attributes apply to your intended site-specific purpose.